Intersex medical interventions: Stigma and normality

 Parents may be advised that without surgery, their child will be stigmatized, but they may make different choices with non-medicalized information.
 However, there is no evidence that surgeries help children grow up psychologically healthy.

 Unlike other aesthetic surgical procedures performed on infants, such as corrective surgery for a cleft lip (as opposed to a cleft palate), genital surgery may lead to negative consequences for sexual functioning in later life (such as loss of sensation in the genitals, for example, when a clitoris deemed too large or penis is reduced/removed), or feelings of freakishness and unacceptability, which may have been avoided without the surgery.
 Studies have revealed how surgical intervention has had psychological effects, affecting well-being and quality of life.
 Genital surgeries do not ensure a successful psychological outcome for the patient and might require psychological support when the patient is trying to distinguish a gender identity.
 The Swiss National Advisory Commission on Biomedical Ethics states that, where "interventions are performed solely with a view to integration of the child into a family and social environment, then they run counter to the child's welfare.
 In addition, there is no guarantee that the intended purpose (integration) will be achieved."

 Opponents of all "corrective surgery" on atypical sex characteristics suggest to change social opinion regarding the desirability of having genitalia that look more average, rather than perform surgery to try to make them more like those of other people.

+Suicide Risks and Well-Being of Intersex Individuals

+Intersex individuals often do not receive support from their parents or family members.
+They may experience harm through their families, such as being forced to conform to gender expectations, be forced or even without their consent be given treatments or medical interventions, or be completely shut-off from their family if they do not conform to what is expected.
+When examining suicide within the LGBTI community, it was found that there was limited studies conducted for the intersex community on reasons for committing suicide because researchers studied LGB communities far more frequently.
+It can be understood that intersex individuals have higher rates of suicide compared to the general population.
+In a national study conducted in the United States, it was found that "43% of [intersex adults] rated their physical health as fair or poor in comparison to 17.7% of the general U.S population."